ImperialCollegeLondon/nuSTORM/02-nuAnalysis/02-CppAnal/README.md

 ## To set up and run:
 Execute "startup.bash" from this directory (i.e. run the bash command "source startup.bash").
 This will:
-  * Set the "nuAnalysisPATH" to this director; and
+  * Set the "nuAnalysisPATH" to this directory; and
   * Set "nuAnalysisCPATH" so that g++ can see the 01-Code directory.
 The scripts in "02-Tests" may then be run using the compile scriptis included in 02-Tests.
 A sample user analysis programme is included in "03-Skeleton"

 ## Directories: